THE RIDDELL GROUP

 PhD Student 2022

-Jack did his Masters's degree at the University of Birmingham,
+Jack completed his Masters's degree at the University of Birmingham,

 spending his final year in the Hannon Group attempting to modify supramolecular triple helicate structures aiming to inhibit DNA replication.